Consoom.Soy

 7 min read ·

 Let’s say, you are the average man.
 You spend a lot of time on the internet, playing video games or watching porn.
 Are you happy?
 I don’t mean do you feel good right now, I’m talking about true happiness.
 So, let me ask you again: Are you really happy?
 If your answer is yes: Congratulations, you are a liar.
-If it is no, let me tell you something: I was there once.
+If it is no, let me tell you something:

 How nonfree software makes you dependent